 Capital University Athletics has announced the hiring of Molly Brennan as assistant women’s basketball coach.
-Brennan, a former assistant at the Division II level and Division III head coach begins her second season with the Crusaders and will continue overseeing and developing Cap’s post players, as well as aiding in team operations and recruitment.
+Brennan, a former assistant at the Division II level and Division III head coach begins her third season with the Crusaders and will continue overseeing and developing Cap’s post players, as well as aiding in team operations and recruitment.

 Brennan was a Division III athlete at Ithaca College where she earned her bachelor’s degree in exercise science in 2006.
 As a four-year member of the Bombers, her teams compiled a 78-32 overall record with three 20-plus win seasons over her career.
 In each of those 20-win seasons, the Bombers advanced to the NCAA Division III Tournament.
 Ithaca made their deepest run in 2002-03 when the team advanced to the Sweet 16.